KutaG59/Cod4x-server-setup/README.md

 1. IP/Port.
 (If using Hamachi/Radmin or anything, just copy IP from that. port forwarding is still recommended/needed.
 If you cant port forward, try using default 28960)
 **First**  we need your IP and Port to setup your server to let others join.
 Open CMD on windows, type ipconfig , look for your ipv4 address.
 Copy (ctrl+shift+c) and paste into notepad for later.
 **Next** is port forwarding, It is very misguided that you should use port 28960.
 DO NOT USE THIS PORT (Unless absolutely needed).
-Type any random numbers 5-6 chars long, like 274910 (dont use) and set as TCP/UDP protocol also paste this port in your notepad. (if you do not know how to port forward, follow this [guide](https://www.hellotech.com/guide/for/how-to-port-forward) ignore anything once you get to the port forwarding screen for your router, come back to this, and follow what I said above)  In the end, you should have a new port with TDP/UDP on your router/pc (Some Providers like Xfinity let you open ports on specific devices, if so please do this as its less of a security risk for your network)
+Type any random numbers 4-5 chars long but make sure its between 0 and 65535, like 27491 (dont use) and set as TCP/UDP protocol also paste this port in your notepad. (if you do not know how to port forward, follow this [guide](https://www.hellotech.com/guide/for/how-to-port-forward) ignore anything once you get to the port forwarding screen for your router, come back to this, and follow what I said above)  In the end, you should have a new port with TDP/UDP on your router/pc (Some Providers like Xfinity let you open ports on specific devices, if so please do this as its less of a security risk for your network)

 2. Server Setup.
 **First** we need a copy of your game, so copy and paste (or re-extract) your game to a new folder separate from your [Cod4 folder](https://imgur.com/a/W71oVjn).
 Then we will download the [server files](https://cod4x.ovh/uploads/short-url/kDLPuAqzAQvrQHSbLtCnl9EE9Ec.zip) for windows. (guide may become out of date, if any issue arises first make sure server files are most recently released V21.2 is current as of 12/1/2023)